Service

 Treatment and Prevention

-Eye cleansers can be used preventively for the care of your dog’s eyes and to ensure that they stay clean, for example, after a walk on the beach.
+Ophta Clean Eye cleanser can be used preventively for the care of your dog’s eyes and to ensure that they stay clean, for example, after a walk on the beach.
 By using eye cleansers and cleaning the surrounding area on a regular basis, you lower the chance of dirt or debris entering the eye and causing an infection.
 If your dog has any of the aforementioned symptoms, eye cleansers will not work and you should contact your veterinarian right away to ensure a proper diagnosis and treatment plan.
-Dog wipes can be very useful when trying to clean the surrounding areas of your dog’s eye.
+Beaphar Animal Wipes for Eyes & Ears are dog wipes, and can be very useful when trying to clean the surrounding areas of your dog’s eye.